LEARNAcademy/syllabus/Rails-M/06rails_generate_resource_cont.md

 ![Postman 404](../assets/postman/postman-404.png)

-The only CRUD action left is the **U**pdate, but leave that up to you to put together.
+The only CRUD action left is the **U**pdate, but we'll leave that up to you to put together.